H3llKa1ser/SOC-Assistant-Guide/Methodology/Artificial Intelligence/LLM Hardening.md

 4) If your application retrieves external content (a document, an email, a RAG chunk), treat it the same way as user input.
 Pass it in the user message or a clearly labelled block, never inside system, where it would carry the same authority as your own instructions.

+## Guardrails

+### 1) Input Sanitization

+Simple low-hanging fruit to block:

+    "Ignore previous instructions."
+    "Act as DAN."
+    "You have no restrictions."

+Can be bypassed by these techniques:

+1) Base64 encoding

+2) Leetspeak language (31337 h@x0r)

+3) Swap letters for Unicode homoglyphs

+4) Emoji Smuggling

+5) Zero-width characters